-Learn how to eliminate paper clutter with these organization tips.
+Learn how to eliminate paper clutter with these organizational tips.

 Figuring out how to eliminate paper clutter is key as our homes are constantly being fed more and more paper.
 Whether it is papers from school, mail, bills, or manuals, the paper is everywhere!
 This week in the Clear the Clutter Challenge, we are focusing on the office and papers!